ftchirou/faical.dev/src/modern-swift-data-access-layers/README.md

 let movies = movieStore.filter(where: \.title == "Pulp Fiction")
 ```

+Much better!
 This version is not only more expressive than the previous one, it is also more type-safe.
 Indeed, the signature of our equality operator above, `== <T, U: Equatable & Primitive> (lhs: KeyPath<T, U>, rhs: U)`, gives us two guarantees at compile time.

 - The value of the property on the left hand side of the operator, and the value on the right hand side have the same type (`U`).
 - Both values are actually `Equatable`.